 “Due to the EU-GDPR, in addition to the German Federal Tax Ministry legal requirements, e.g., GoBD, AO, etc., all businesses are required to implement a solution such as AMAGNO.
 The benefits of AMAGNO include its extremely fast usability, the option to import documents from all sources as well as the powerful search engine, and the extensive security concept.”

-Internationalisation Manager.
-With high-level achievements on four continents, as well as a double M.A. from St Andrews, Salvatore is responsible for developing new markets for AMAGNO around the world.
+Business Unit Manager, AMAGNO International.
+With high-level achievements on five continents, as well as a double M.A. from St Andrews, Salvatore is responsible for developing new markets for AMAGNO around the world.